Over recent years ‘Kissing Spine’ seems to have become a more widespread and commonly diagnosed condition.

 Signs indicating kissing spine may include poor performance or a sudden change in behaviour both on the ground and when ridden such as bucking, bolting, rearing, struggling to maintain a particular canter lead, stiffness through the back and hind quarters, reluctance to have the back area touched, groomed or a saddle placed on it.

 When the symptoms are realised a veterinarian should be consulted.
 He will assess the horse by seeing it trot up and/or schooled and then refer for appropriate treatment which could be x-rays, nerve blocks in the area, ultrasounds or scintigraphy (bone scans).

 How are Horses treated for Kissing Spines?

-Kissing Spine can be treated a number of ways such as corticosteroid injections, surgery or in some cases it can be managed or pain alleviated by more holistic approaches such as the use of acupuncture, chiropractic treatments, laser therapy or magnetic therapy.
+Kissing Spine can be treated a number of ways such as corticosteroid injections, surgery or in some cases it can be managed or pain alleviated by more holistic approaches.
 These methods may be fundamental to the horse’s recovery post treatment.

 Surgery is commonplace with many new methods being introduced with the advancements of technology, for example key hole surgery or Svend Kold’s method which has been proven successful.

 Where can I find information from owners whose horses have as kissing spines?

 A number of websites and social media pages are available for horse owners with kissing spine horses to share their experiences – how they cope from when they first receive a diagnosis, through the treatment process to how they can assist the recovery of their beloved horse.